-Entertaining children in Spain has its challenges but overall this is a country where the little ones have a ball.
-Get the lowdown on things to do when you’re in Barcelona with kids.
+Spain is a country where the little ones can have a ball.
+Get the lowdown on things to do in Barcelona with kids.

-When it comes to kids’ activities, most Spanish cities, towns and villages run regular children’s events and festivals.
-In big cities, a good source of information is the Guia del Ocio, which has a special section dedicated to children’s entertainment.
-Even if you don’t speak Spanish, its list of theme parks, children’s films, plays and suitable museums is a useful starting point, if only for the websites and opening hours.
+When it comes to kids’ activities, most Spanish cities, towns, and villages run regular children’s events and festivals.
+In big cities, a good source of information is the Guia del Ocio, which has a section on children’s entertainment.
+Even if you don’t speak Spanish, its list of theme parks, children’s films, plays and suitable museums is a useful starting point.

-This is a slick, modern resort with several theme parks: PortAventura Park, Ferrari Land, and Caribe Aquatic Park.
-Get flung around on Red Force (supposedly the tallest roller-coaster in Europe) or get soaked on Tutuki Splash.
-There are also shows with bubbles, birds of paradise, Mexican and Chinese themes.
+PortAventura World is a slick, modern resort with several theme parks: PortAventura Park, Ferrari Land, and Caribe Aquatic Park.
+Get flung around on Red Force (supposedly the tallest roller-coaster in Europe) or soak yourself on Tutuki Splash.
+There are also shows with bubbles, birds of paradise, Mexican, and Chinese themes.
 The park has several hotels so you can stick around for a few days.

 Visiting animals with your kids in Barcelona

-The zoo is accessible by metro stops Barcelonesa, Ciutadella-Vila Olímpica, Marina and Arc de Triomf.
+The zoo is accessible by metro stops Barceloneta and Ciutadella-Vila Olímpica, Marina and Arc de Triomf.
 It’s also served by several buses, a tram, and the train.

 Sports and culture for kids in Barcelona